Virtual care and medication optimization: A pathway to overcoming clinical inertia and gaps in care

 Adjusting nearly 90% (48 out of 55) of participants’ medications – a dose change, addition, or discontinuation

-Increasing glucagon-like peptide 1 (GLP-1) receptor agonist prescriptions by 31%.
+Increasing glucagon-like peptide 1 (GLP-1) receptor agonist prescriptions from 25% to 56%.
 These medications are highly effective at controlling blood glucose, while offering cardiovascular and weight-loss benefits

-Discontinuing less effective medications, or drugs with less favorable side effects and comorbidity profiles, including reducing prescriptions of sulfonylureas by 23% and dipeptidyl peptidase 4 (DDP-4) inhibitors by 11%.
+Discontinuing less effective medications, or drugs with less favorable side effects and comorbidity profiles, including reducing prescriptions of sulfonylureas from 56% to 33% and dipeptidyl peptidase (DPP-4) inhibitors from 17% to 6%.

 Unlike in traditional practice, medication optimization may take place over a long-term period, even years, when individuals return to their provider’s office for a clinical visit.
 Within this study, the first medication change was made approximately one month (on average) after individuals enrolled.